grimfang4/sdl-gpu/README.txt

 SDL 1.2 or SDL 2.0 (www.libsdl.org)
 A rendering backend
-	Currently implemented: OpenGL 1.1, OpenGL 2.0, OpenGLESv1
+	Currently implemented: OpenGL 1.1, OpenGL 2.0, OpenGL 3.0, OpenGLES 1.1

 ===================
 SELECTING RENDERERS
 ===================

-Currently, multiple renderers are not supported.
-The renderer can be selected by defining SDL_GPU_USE_OPENGL, SDL_GPU_USE_OPENGLES, and SDL_GPU_USE_OPENGLv1 according to your needs.
+The renderer selection system is due for a refactoring, so hold tight.
+For now, the renderer can be selected by using GPU_InitRenderer(), e.g.:
+GPU_Target* screen = GPU_InitRenderer(GPU_MakeRendererIDRequest(GPU_RENDERER_OPENGL_3, 3, 0, 0), 800, 600, 0);

 ========